 Credit quality and climate change policy in the US (January 2011)

-Additionally, a range of climate related sessions will be held at PRI’s annual event PRI in Person 2014.
+Additionally, a range of climate related sessions were held at PRI’s annual event PRI in Person 2014.
 Full details are available here.

-For more information on the climate focused initiatives led by the PRI, please contact Paul Chandler, Manager of Investor Engagements, Environmental Issues.
+For more information on the climate focused initiatives led by the PRI, please contact Sagarika Chatterjee, General Manager.